 Stereotypes dictate the type of people we would expect to see in a certain role.

-These stereotypes are bred into us as children and continually perpetuated throughout our adult lives.
+This stereotype bias is bred into us as children and continually perpetuated throughout our adult lives.

-A quick google search for a given job proves this to be true.
+A quick Google search for a given job proves this to be true.

 Google image results: